Fremont Peak State Park

 Open year round.
 Day use hours 8:00am to one-half hour after Sunset.

-Fremont Peak was once home to the Ohlone people who lived on this land for thousands of years.
-As the story always goes, their lives were sadly disrupted once the arrival of Spanish missionaries whose intent was to force their beliefs onto the native people.
-Over the next few decades, the decline of the Ohlone’s dropped drastically.
+Over the next few decades, the decline of their people dropped drastically.
 Their food rations declined at rapid rates and overpopulation made living situations uncomfortable.
 Add disease to the mix and you’ve got a story we know all too well.

 Personal Experience: This is one of those hikes where my photos do NOT do it justice!
 Every step was filled with us oohing and ahhing over the breath-taking beauty.
 We hiked during sunset and the colors changed so rapidly.